quixio/quix-samples/README.md

 Contributors are very welcome at Quix!
 Follow this guide to get a project into production on the platform.

-Fork our library and submit your unique projects to [GitHub](https://github.com/quixio/quix-library) repo.
+Fork our samples repo and submit your unique projects to [GitHub](https://github.com/quixio/quix-samples) repo.
 Any new project that we accept will be attributed to you and you'll receive $200 in Quix credit.
 We might send you a cap or a t-shirt if you fix a bug too!

 ### Adding a new source, transformation or destination

-1. Create a fork of the quix-library
+1. Create a fork of the `quix-samples` repo

 2. Add a folder to the directory that best suits your project (e.g., Python>Sources>New Folder)